jitendar6486/Portfolio-/README.md

 git clone https://github.com/jitendar6486/portfolio-site.git

 2. **Open `index.html` in any modern browser**

- No server or dependencies required – pure HTML/CSS/JS.

 ## ✅ Conclusion

 This portfolio site is a demonstration of clean UI/UX design with interactive front-end development.
 It reflects modern web development practices, ideal for showcasing developer profiles, and can be extended into a full personal brand platform.